 Inform your guests to save the date for your forthcoming wedding in style.
 From etiquette to wording, style, and guide; we’ve got you covered.
-Discover some of the best weddings save the date ideas.save the date
+Discover some of the best wedding save-the-date ideas.

 You have just gotten engaged to the love of your life and have chosen dates.
-What better way to announce it to your guests than sending out save the dates.
+What better way to announce it to your guests than by sending out save the dates?
 They are thoughtful, trendy, and a perfect way to convey your message.

 However, there are rules and etiquette that you must observe when sending them out.
 Also, you must be meticulous about your wording, style, and aesthetics.
 We have put all this information into our save the date wedding invitations guide.
 As a little bonus, you will find your most important questions answered.